Importance Of Google Analytics In Digital Marketing For Your Company

 - Referral – When a user clicks on a link to your website on another site, it refers to referral traffic.

 You can find these options in the acquisition channels report.

 Upon visiting your website, users will go through several pages like the services page, product page, etc. The purpose of visiting these pages will differ from user to user.
-With the help of Google Analytics, you can measure how long these users stay on a particular page, or how many more pages they navigate.
+With the help and use of Google analytics in digital marketing, you can measure how long these users stay on a particular page, or how many more pages they navigate.
 This helps you analyse how the content on your site is performing, which is vital if you want your website to be on the top of Google search results.
 The analysis is done by looking at different types of pages.
 Let’s take a look at them.

 - Home page – Landing page gives you an idea about the conversion rate of the website.
 It is because this page acts as a starting point for the user to navigate different pages.
 If the user completes the expected journey, the page where the journey started is accredited with converting the user.
 It, therefore, gives the impression of how important it is for the user to like the website’s landing page so that it makes for a pleasant user experience.

 - Exit page – Exit page is where the user leaves the website.
 It could be because they finished their conversion or were done navigating the website.
 Google Analytics helps you to track and analyse your user’s journey.